-These photos show a close views of the vasectomy incision site several days after a traditional bilateral vasectomy.
+These photos show a close view of the vasectomy incision site several days after a traditional bilateral vasectomy.
 This patient shows fairly normal levels of swelling and bruising

-Click on the pictures for full sized version.
+Click on the pictures for a full-size version.

 View of the left incision showing slight bruising and swelling.